 This brochure was issued jointly by the Burlington Route and the Great Northern Railway.
 Glacier National Park was established on 11 May 1910 and is bordered by Waterton National Park in Alberta, Canada.
 In 1932, the two parks became the first international peace park.
 Well-attired riders in cowboy hats in the foreground overlook a massive hotel.
 An American flag identifies the side of the border.
 "America's most sublime wilderness" dominates the background.

-Olmanson, Eric D. "The CB&Q Railroad."
-Environment & Society Portal, Virtual Exhibitions 2011, no. 1.
-Chapter: The National Park Line
+Olmanson, Eric D. "Promotion and Transformation of Landscapes along the CB&Q Railroad."
+Environment & Society Portal, Virtual Exhibitions 2011, no. 1. [updated 6 February 2020].
+Version 2.0.
+Rachel Carson Center for Environment and Society.